 The Dragon's Fireball

-At that time, there is a dragon living near by.
-When that dragon is about to die it puffs out its greatest powerful ball of fire.
-Right at that moment, the people living there capture it.
+At that time, there is a big red powerful dragon living near by.
+Not long after, the dragon turns old and dies.
+Right at that moment when dragon is about to die, it puffs out its greatest most powerful ball of fire of all.
+An at that exact moment, the people there have an idea and they courageously go and catch that ball of fire.

-This fireball is then represented as the dragon fruit, aka The Dragon's Great Ball of Fire.
-They give this gift to the Emperor with the hope that he will be strong, powerful, and live long just like the mighty dragon.
+This last most powerful fireball of all is then represented as the dragon fruit, aka The Dragon's Great Ball of Fire.
+The people then give this gift to The Emperor with the hope that he will be strong, powerful, and live long just like the mighty dragon.

 In our modern age, many people are now growing dragon fruits in their backyards.